Player versus player

 Player versus player (PvP) is a type of multiplayer interactive conflict within a game between human players.
-This is often compared to player versus environment (PvE), in which the game itself controls its players' opponents.
-The terms are most often used in games where both activities exist, particularly MMORPGs, MUDs, and other role-playing video games, to distinguish between gamemodes.
+This is often compared to player versus environment (PvE), in which the game itself controls its players' opponents and is usually offline, whereas PvP tends to be online.
+The terms are most often used in games where both activities exist, particularly MMORPGs, MUDs, and other role-playing video games, to distinguish between game modes.
 PvP can be broadly used to describe any game, or aspect of a game, where players compete against each other.
 PvP is often controversial when used in role-playing games.
 In most cases, there are vast differences in abilities between players.
 PvP can even encourage experienced players to immediately attack and kill inexperienced players.
 PvP is often referred to as player killing in the cases of games which contain, but do not focus on, such interaction.

 History

-PvP combat in CRPGs has its roots in various MUDs like Gemstone II and Avalon: The Legend Lives..
-However, while the ability to kill another player existed in many MUDs, it was usually frowned upon because of general strict adherences and heavy influences from tabletop role-playing games such as Dungeons & Dragons.
-The term PvP originated in text based MUDs played on bulletin board systems like MajorMUD and Usurper.
-These games had open worlds where any player could attack any other player as long as they were not at a safe spot in town like the Bank.
-Player versus player was coined sometime in the late 1980s to refer to the combat between players that resulted in the loser being penalized in some way.

-The first graphical MMORPG was Neverwinter Nights, which began development in 1989 and ran on AOL 1991–1997, and which included PvP.
-PvP was initially limited to magical attacks in the game.
-Later modifications expanded its use to limited areas so that players who wished to avoid it could do so.
-Much of the PvP activity was coordinated events by the game's guilds, which were the first such organized user groups in MMORPGs.

 Genocide, an LPMud launched in 1992, was a pioneer in PvP conflict as the first "pure PK" MUD, removing all non-PvP gameplay and discarding the RPG-style character development normally found in MUDs in favor of placing characters on an even footing, with only player skill providing an advantage.
 Extremely popular, its ideas influenced the MUD world heavily.